-• Desired Level of Broadcast Information - Conversations with multiple IOOs during this work effort indicate no universal support for either the high- or low-fidelity approach.
-Neither model is right or wrong but rather is an individual IOO choice that depends on multiple factors.
+• Desired Level of Broadcast Information - Interactions with multiple IOOs during this work effort indicate no universal support for either the high- or low-fidelity approach.
+Neither model is right or wrong but rather is an individual IOO choice that depends on detailed information about the change in lane configuration.

 Overall, the process of alerting drivers in a work zone environment is a complex system integration effort.
-Operating a work zone connected vehicle environment without a traffic management software system would be highly manual task prone to significant effort.
+Operating a work zone connected vehicle environment without a traffic management software system would be a highly manual task requiring significant effort.
 These realities limit the overall implementation arena and point to the potential need for multiple integration efforts across the nation to different software solutions.